-Final Expense Insurance Scam: How It Works
+Final Expense Insurance: How The Scam Works

-Questionable final expense life insurance companies design and send post cards to neighborhoods populated by the elderly.
+Questionable final expense life insurance companies design and send postcards to neighborhoods populated by the elderly.
 The card informs the recipient that “an approved senior final expense program is now available, to help pay for the senior’s final expenses.” (aka funeral).

 The card also mentions that the program could get the qualifying seniors up to $15,000!
 Indeed, the call-to-action is at the bottom of the card, stating: “It is your legal right as a taxpayer to receive all the information available to you.
 You must complete this request form within 5 days.”
-Seniors fall for this and are required to pay not only a “small” application fee, but also to give all their personal information.
+Seniors fall for this and are required to pay not only a “small” application fee but also to give all their personal information.